Overview

 Safety

-- The ‘Official’ Uniform: Be wary of individuals dressed in semi-professional attire claiming to be “Airport Security” asking for ID outside secure zones.
+- The ‘Official’ Uniform: Be wary of individuals in semi-professional attire claiming to be “Airport Security” and asking for ID outside secure zones.

-- The ‘Dropped Coin’: A common scam involves someone dropping coins or staining your jacket.
-While you are distracted, an accomplice takes your bag.
+- The ‘Dropped Coin’: Someone drops coins or stains your jacket; while you are distracted, an accomplice takes your bag.
 Never set your bag down to help a stranger.